Universal Deformations of a Curve and a Differential

-In this paper we construct a universal local deformation of certain pairs $ (X,\Theta) $ where $ X $ is a compact one-dimensional complex analytic space and $\Theta $ is a meromorphic differential on $ X $ with prescribed poles.
-The pairs are such that away from the poles of $\Theta$, any local primitive $ x $ of $\Theta $ can be complemented by another local function $ y $ to give a local embedding $ (x, y) $ of $ X $ into the affine plane $\C ^ 2 $.
-In a neighbourhood of a pole, instead an appropriate power of any primitive $x $ provides a local coordinate for the curve.
-These locally planar pairs $ (X,\Theta) $ are defined in Definition~~\ref{definition:single}.
+At a generic point of $X$, a local primitve $x$ of $\dfx$ provides a local embedding of $X$ into $\C$.
+This fails exactly at the singularities of $X$ and at the smooth roots and poles of $\dfx$.
+We say that the pair $ (X,\dfx) $ is locally planar (Definition~\ref{def:locally planar}) when \begin{enumerate} \item at the singularities of $X$ and the smooth zeros of $\dfx$, any local primitive $ x $ of $\dfx $ can be complemented by another local function $ y $ to give a local embedding $ (x, y) $ of $ X $ into the affine plane $\C ^ 2 $, \item at the poles of $\dfx$, an appropriate negative power of any primitive $x$ provides a local embedding into $\C$. \end{enumerate}

-When the curve $ X $ is hyperelliptic then a complementary function $ y $ may be provided by a local parameter for the quotient of $ X $ by its hyperelliptic involution.
-Such hyperelliptic $ (X,\Theta) $ arise for example as the spectral data for simply periodic solutions of KdV or the Sinh-Gordon equation.

-The ``locally planar" condition has the important consequence that the periods of $\Theta $ are preserved by local deformations of the data $ (X, \Theta) $, as shown in Remark~\ref {Remark:periods}.
-This is particularly pertinent to the spectral curve applications, as then the periods of the differential $\Theta $ frequently satisfy restrictive conditions, such as being integer-valued.
+A deformation of a pair $(X,\dfx) $ is a deformation $X \to Y \twoheadrightarrow \Sm$ together with a differential on $Y$ with prescribed poles which away from its poles has local primitives extending those of $\dfx $, see Definition~\ref{def2}.
+An important consequence of this additional assumption is that the periods of $\dfx $ are preserved by local deformations of the data $(X,\dfx) $, as shown in Remark~\ref {Remark:periods}.
+This is particularly pertinent to the spectral curve applications, as then the periods of the differential $\dfx $ frequently satisfy restrictive conditions, such as being integer-valued.
+A morphism of deformations of $ (X,\dfx ) $ is a morphism of deformations of $ X $ which respects the local primitives on the total space, see Definition~\ref{def3}.